Parks for all to enjoy

 Dumped rubbish, dirty toilets or damage to plants, trees, playgrounds, seats and picnic tables: Please contact us.

-Barbecues: There is a free gas barbecue at the East End Reserve off Buller Street and wood fired barbecues at Audrey Gale Reserve and Tongaporutu Domain (yu need to supply your own wood).
-Open fires are not permitted but you are welcome to bring portable gas bbqs where the flame is contained.
+Barbecues: There is a free gas barbecue at the East End Reserve off Buller Street and several wood fired barbecues at Audrey Gale Reserve (you need to supply your own wood).
+Open fires are not permitted but you are welcome to bring portable gas barbecues where the flame is contained.

 What you can’t do in our parks